cloud-matt/festivus-of-go-ding/README.md

-# festivus-of-go-ding
+# Happy Festivus

-Festivus of coding!
-But with Go!
+Let's see how long I actually keep this up...